mkutz/Shakespeare/README.md

 ## Getting Started

-To use Shakespeare for your tests, you currently will need a JDK 17.
+In oder to use Shakespeare you need a JDK 11 or higher.

 Add the following dependencies to your build.